HMuraja/recipe-book-v2/README.md

 - Cloudinary storage was set up for the templates, static files and media files.
 - Procfile was created to declare gunicorn as the webserver.
 - Create a Heroku app, and set the location to EU.
-- Open the app dashboard and go to 'Settings' and then 'Reveal Config Vars' and add following key-value pairs:
+- In 'Settings' tab of the created apps dashboard Config Vars were added by clikcing 'Reveal Config Vars' and adding the following key-value pairs:
     - CLOUDINARY_URL:           [Your cloudinary URL goes here]
     - DATABASE_URL:             [Your Elephant SQL URL goes here]
     - DISABLE_COLLECTSTATIC:    1
     - PORT:                     8000
     - SECRET_KEY:               [secret key would go here]
 - Within the 'Deploy'- tab 'Github' was selected  as the Deployemnt method and app was connected to the Github repository and Automatic deployes were enabled.
+-

 ## Credits